ono-midori/ono-midori.github.io/techs/zguide.md

 Here are some things to note about the client implementation:

 - The client is structured as a nice little class-based API that hides the dirty work of creating ZeroMQ contexts and sockets and talking to the server.
-That is, if a shotgun blast to the midriff can be called “talking”.
+That is, if a shotgun blast to the midriff can be called "talking".
 - The client will abandon the chase if it can't find any responsive server within a few seconds.
 - The client has to create a valid REP envelope, i.e., add an empty message frame to the front of the message.